tejaSomanchi/pushNotifications/README.md

  target_activity | Required | Activity that should be opened when notification is clicked title | Required | Title message | Required | Message
- messageBody | Required | Message line when Notification is expanded image | Optional | Image in url which | Optional | Value - `P`/`B`/`L`/`D`
+ messageBody | Optional | Message line when Notification is expanded image | Optional | Image in url which | Optional | Value - `P`/`B`/`L`/`D`
  link | Required if 'which' is entered | url for 'which' type